webdevbrian/ws4kp_react/README.md

-# WeatherStar 4000+
+# WeatherStar 4000+ (React version!)

-A live version of this project is available at https://weatherstar.netbymatt.com
+A live version of the original project is available at https://weatherstar.netbymatt.com.

+This readme has been modified for my react / vite / etc changes.
+Please see the original repository for the orginal EJS version of this application.

 ## About